Everything in life is a negotiation

 Regardless of your career path, you’re always going to be selling so consider investing some time into developing the skills listed above.

-About the author: Harrison has more than five years experience transacting both residential and commercial assets in Australian property markets and is currently the trainer and supervisor of an international sales team based in Barcelona.
+About the author: Harrison has more than five years experience transacting both residential and commercial assets in Australian property markets and is currently in charge of an international sales team based in Barcelona.
 Learning, earning and writing as much as possible.

 If you are looking to start a career in sales, don’t hesitate to get in touch.